henryseg/Veering/README.md

 ### Usage

-There is a list of all isomorphism signatures, up to 16 tetrahedra, in the file Data/veering_census.txt.
-As an example of usage start a sage session in the directory and type
+As an example, start a sage session in the directory and type:

     sage: from file_io import parse_data_file
     sage: veering_isosigs = parse_data_file('Data/veering_census.txt')